hpsee/discourse-cluster/README.md

 ## Local Usage

+### 1. Batch Export

+After exporting environment variables, you should first look at, and then can use the [run.sh](run.sh) script. to generate one or more exports for different cateories.
+For example, the default script exports q-a for [Ask Cyberinfrastructure](https://ask.cyberinfrastructure.org/) and then the discussion zone category, and assumes an admin token with up to 60 requests per minute.

+The files will be export under data, in a folder named by the date, and files named according to the api base, the category, and the content.

-### 1. Export Posts
+### 2. Export Posts

-You'll need Python (please Python 3 or later, Python 2 is pretty much dead).
+You can also run the Python script manually.
 Just run the script, and direct data to be output in data/.

 ```bash
 $ ./export_posts.py data